andreathomas19460/github.io-SushiMe/README.md

 ## Deployment

-Webpage can be found via GirHub at this link:
+Webpage can be found via GirHub at this link: https://andreathomas19460.github.io/github.io-SushiMe/

 OR via Heroku at this link:

 1. The landing page: the user is greeted and formally invited to enter the application; user clicks enter button (linked to home page)
 2. The Home page: delivers description of the application and how to use with link to dynamic pages (Maps and SushiME)
 3. The navbar: user can choose to navigate to home page, SushiME page, sushi restaurant map page
-4. The SushiME page:
+4. The SushiME page: user can select a flashcard with sushi ingredient image and name in English to reveal name in Japanese
 5. The Maps page: user calls on Google Maps to search for the nearest sushi restaurants to their relative location; restaurant hours displayed when restaurant selected